Monogamy of $\alpha$th Power Entanglement Measurement in Qubit Systems: Abstract

 \section{Abstract}

 In this paper, we study the $\alpha$th power monogamy properties related to the entanglement measure in bipartite states.
 The monogamy relations related to the $\alpha$th power of negativity and the Convex-Roof Extended Negativity are obtained for $N$-qubit states.
 We also give a tighter bound of hierarchical monogamy inequality for the entanglement of formation.
-We find that the GHZ state and W state can be used to distinguish the $\alpha$th power the concurrence for $0<\alpha<2$.
+We find that the GHZ state and W state can be used to distinguish both the $\alpha$th power of the concurrence for $0<\alpha<2$ and the $\alpha$th power of the entanglement of formation for $0<\alpha\leq\frac{1}{2}$.
 Furthermore, we compare concurrence with negativity in terms of monogamy property and investigate the difference between them.

 \eid{identifier}